Skip to main content

 Use Relative Dates

-When creating recurring assignments, use relative date instructions instead of absolute dates.
-Include the word “evergreen” to ensure all assignment instructions, queries, and generated code use relative dates that will work when rerun.
+When creating a re-runnable or scheduled analysis, use relative date instructions instead of absolute dates.
+Include the word “evergreen” to ensure all instructions, queries, and generated code use relative dates that will work when rerun.

 Crafting Effective Prompts